Y Combinator’s new batch features its largest group of Indian startups – TechCrunch

 CashBook is building a cash account app for small businesses in India.
 There are over 60 million small businesses in the country, nearly all of which currently rely on traditional ways — pen and paper — for bookkeeping.
 The startup launched its app just six months ago and has already amassed 200,000 monthly active users.
 In the month of February, CashBook logged cash transactions of $511 million.

 GimBooks is attempting to solve a similar problem as CashBook, though from a different angle.
 The startup says it offers industry-based invoicing and bookkeeping with integrated banking and payments.
-Its app has been downloaded over 1.4 million times, amassed over 11,000 paying customers and clocked revenues of over $450,000.
+Its app has been downloaded more than 1.4 million times, amassed over 11,000 paying customers and clocked revenues of over $450,000.

 BusinessOnBot is banking on the popularity of WhatsApp in India, where the Facebook-owned app has amassed over 450 million monthly active users.
-BusinessOnBot says it is building Shopify on WhatsApp for direct-to-consumer brands and small and medium sized businesses, helping them acquire users and automate sales.
+BusinessOnBot says it is building Shopify on WhatsApp for direct-to-consumer brands and small and medium-sized businesses, helping them acquire users and automate sales.

-ZOKO is helping businesses do sales, marketing, and customer support on WhatsApp.
+ZOKO is helping businesses do sales, marketing and customer support on WhatsApp.

 Prescribe is a Shopify for hospitals.
 Its platform is aimed at helping doctor’s offices run their business online.
 Users can book appointments, chat with the doctor, pay and refer friends on WhatsApp.

-Chatwoot is an open source customer engagement suite alternative to Intercom and Zendesk.
+Chatwoot is an open-source customer engagement suite alternative to Intercom and Zendesk.
 Over 1,000 companies are already using Chatwoot and it’s clocking $32,000 in ARR from six customers.

 Weekday is helping companies hire engineers who are crowdsourced by their network of scouts.
 The startup says it has found a way to solve the biggest problem with referrals — that it doesn’t scale.